Doing Business With DLA

 Overview for Vendors (Detailed) Doing Business with DLA (Condensed)

-http://www.dnb.com/US/duns_update/index.html Before you can bid on government proposals, you need to obtain a Dun & Bradstreet, or D-U-N-S, Number, a unique nine-digit identification number for each physical location of your business.
-D-U-N-S Number assignment is free for all businesses required to register with the federal government for contracts or grants.
+Before you can bid on government proposals, you need to obtain a Dun & Bradstreet DUNS Number, a unique, global business, nine-digit identification number.
+DUNS numbers are the industry standard for keeping track of the world's businesses.
+DUNS are required by the government, major financial institutions, corporations, trade associations and more.
+DUNS Number assignment is free for all businesses required to register with the federal government for contracts or grants. http://www.dnb.com/get-a-duns-number.html or 800-526-9018

 SAM (formerly CENTRAL CONTRACT REGISTRATION)